LordRusk/across/readme.md

 `-m` Set custom binary information

-'-p' Set the number of parallel compiles
+`-p` Set the number of parallel compiles

 `c` Set the number of parallel compiles to the number of cores (overwrites `-p`)